-I am currently able to offer face-to-face appointments, whilst observing government Covid 19 guidelines from The Centre for Counselling, Widmore Road, Bromley BR1 3AA.
+I currently offer face-to-face appointments from The Centre for Counselling, Widmore Road, Bromley BR1 3AA.
 Bromley has good public transport links and car parking facilities.

-I also continue to offer online therapy sessions via the Zoom platform and telephone counselling.
+I also offer online therapy sessions via the Zoom platform and telephone counselling.

 7. What availability do you offer for appointments?

 Wednesdays: 9.00 a.m. – 6.00 p.m.

 Thursdays: 9.00 a.m. – 8.00 p.m.